tomstafford/psy-checklist/README.md

 ## selection and survivorship bias

 ### Are the results distorted by how you recruited, or how participants differentially dropped out during the experiment?
 Partially address with (truly) random assignment.
-More:

 ##  regression to the mean